Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: Introduction

 \section{Introduction}

-Embedding models map high-dimensional discrete objects into lower-dimensional continuous vector spaces such that the vectors of related objects are located close together.
-Although the individual dimensions of embedding spaces are often difficult to interpret, embeddings have become widely used in machine learning (ML) applications because their structure usefully captures domain-specific semantics.
-For example, in natural language processing (NLP), embeddings map words into real-valued vectors in a way that co-locates semantically similar words and yields interesting linear substructures (for example, \verb|Paris| - \verb|France| + \verb|Italy| = \verb|Rome|~\cite{mikolov2013distributed}).
+Embedding models map high-dimensional discrete objects into lower-dimensional continuous vector spaces such that vectors of related objects are located close together.
+Although the individual dimensions and structure of embedding spaces can be challenging to interpret, embeddings have become widely used in machine learning (ML) applications because their structure usefully captures domain-specific semantics.
+For example, in natural language processing (NLP), embeddings map words into real-valued vectors in a way that co-locates semantically similar words~\cite{mikolov2013distributed}.

-A key task when working with embedding models is evaluating the representations they learn.
-For instance, users may wish to determine how \emph{robust} an embedding is, and whether it can be transferred between tasks in a domain with limited training data (e.g., applying an embedding of general English to legal or medical text~\cite{howard2018universal}).
-In speech recognition~\cite{bengio2014word}, recommendation systems~\cite{koren2009matrix}, computational biology~\cite{yang2018learned, bepler2018learning}, and computational art~\cite{engel2017neural, ha2018a}, evaluating embeddings has helped inform future training procedures as they have revealed the impact of different training datasets, model architectures, hyperparameters, or even random weight initializations.
+A critical task when working with embedding models is evaluating their learned representations.
+For instance, users may wish to determine if embeddings can transfer to a low-resource domain (e.g., applying general English embeddings to medical text~\cite{howard2018universal}).
+In speech recognition~\cite{bengio2014word}, computer vision~\cite{netdissect2017}, recommendation~\cite{koren2009matrix}, computational biology~\cite{bepler2018learning, bileschi2019using}, multimodal learning~\cite{rouditchenko2020avlnet}, and computational art~\cite{engel2017neural, ha2018a}, evaluating embeddings has informed training procedures and revealed the impact of different training datasets, model architectures, hyperparameters, and model initializations.